Post-selection inference for e-value based confidence intervals: Weighted e-BY: weights for individual control of the size of each e-CI

 \section{Weighted e-BY: weights for individual control of the size of each e-CI}

-The e-BY procedure in \Cref{alg:BothBY} assigns a equal confidence level to the CI constructed for each \(\theta_i\), but there may be cases where the user would desire tighter CIs for some parameters, and looser CIs for others.
+The e-BY procedure in \Cref{def:eBY} assigns a equal confidence level to the CI constructed for each \(\theta_i^*\), but there may be cases where the user would desire tighter CIs for some parameters, and looser CIs for others.
 For example, the parameters we are estimating may be the severity of different side effects caused by a drug candidate.
 In that situation, we want to estimate more precisely the side effects that are life threatening or severely injurious to the recipient of the drug, and be willing to have larger CIs for estimating side effects that only cause minor ailments.
+We present a simple version of the weighted e-BY procedure where the weights are fixed beforehand.
+However, \citet{ignatiadis_e-values_unnormalized_2022} study the weighted e-BY procedure much more deeply and show that, surprisingly, the weights do not need to be normalized to sum to $K$ --- one may require the weights to be e-values themselves and still achieve valid FCR control.
+Further, they show that this approach of using e-values as weights is applicable to a weighted form of the BY procedure as well.

 Let \(w_1, \dots, w_K\) be nonnnegative weights assigned to each of the \(K\) parameters and let their sum be bounded by \(K\).
-We can now prove a \(\FCR\) guarantee about a weighted version of e-BY where the confidence level corresponding to the CI constructed for each \(\theta_i\) is \(1 - w_i \delta |\selset|/K\).
+We can now prove a FCR guarantee about a weighted version of e-BY where the confidence level corresponding to the CI constructed for each \(\theta_i^*\) is \(1 - w_i \delta |\selset|/K\).

-\begin{theorem}[Weighted e-BY controls \(\FCR\)] Let \(w_1, \dots, w_K\) be a set of nonnegative weights that sum to at most \(K\).
+\begin{theorem}[Weighted e-BY controls FCR] Let \(w_1, \dots, w_K\) be a set of nonnegative weights that sum to at most \(K\).
 The weighted e-BY procedure formulated in \Cref{alg:WeightedEBY} ensures \(\FCR \leq \delta\). \end{theorem} \begin{proof} The proof follows similarly to that of \Cref{thm:eBY}.
 Here, the last inequality is a consequence of \(\sum\limits_{i = 1}^K w_i \leq K\). \end{proof}